JamitLabs/ProjLint/README.md

 # ProjLint

-Project Linter to lint & autocorrect your non-code best practices.
+Project Linter to enforce your non-code best practices.

 ## Requirements